GardOS/Enterprise-exam/readme.md

 #### Enterprise-exam

+To viewers:
+Some of the code is inspired by Andrea Arcuri examples given during lectures(see ref.).

 The following structure is similar to jsf/jacoco and earlier exams (see ref.).
 Therefore the location of the packages should not need further description than the model.